 Grand Cayman, the Cayman Islands

 The largest of the three Cayman Islands host some of the most beautiful and geographically varied coral reefs in the Caribbean, with hundreds of dive sites spread across them.
 As all three islands are the exposed top of a submerged mountain, wall diving is especially popular ‒ that is, diving down to explore underwater cliff faces and reef edges that face out onto the open ocean.
 Taking a diving tour here will feel like a real adrenaline rush, as you examine the colorful coral and fish, and turn to see the endless blue of the ocean stretching out in front of you!

 Situated in the Florida Keys, this city-slash-island is also the state’s southernmost point and is famous for its reefs, both natural and artificial.
 Discover the wonders to be found there, from the hard and soft corals (there are over 100 species here!) and crustaceans to the turtles, sponges, and sharks.
 All live together in peace, along with over 500 varieties of tropical fish.

+You can sail across the Florida archipelago via Key West Yacht Rentals where they can take you to the many shipwrecks located all around Key West.
 If you are interested in history, or just want to see something magnificent, take a dive tour around the sunken USNS General Hoyt S. Vanderburg, perhaps the most famous artificial reef in the area.
 It is also the second-largest artificial reef in the entire world, so you will be able to impress your friends and family with your photos!

 Crete, Greek Islands